liamwalsh1980/Milestone-Project-4/README.md

     - The 'accessories <a href="https://www.shutterstock.com/image-photo/bicycle-cycling-accessories-1027172386" target="_blank">Image</a> by Photographer <a href="https://www.shutterstock.com/g/I+am+Kulz " target="_blank">I am Kulz</a>

-- Content

-Halfords – Products, services and images
+- Products, Services and content

+    - Most of the sites <a href=" https://halfords.com/bikes/" target="_blank">Products</a>,  <a href="https://www.halfords.com/bikes/cyclecare/" target="_blank">Services</a> and <a href=" https://halfords.com/" target="_blank">content</a> was taken from the well known shop Halfords.

 - Code

-Boutique Ado mini project along with my notes was a big help throughout this project.
+    - Boutique Ado project along with my extensive notes was a big help throughout this project.

 ## Acknowledgements

+- A big 'thank you' to my Mentor - Seun Owonikoko throughout the whole course.-
+- The Slack community and Tutor Support
+- My family for taking the time to visit my site and give me feedback
+- My wife and Son for supporting me throughout the whole course

 ## Notes